WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise.md

 ## Recap
 What have we learned so far?
 * Single-page applications have specific URLs that are routed to display different content.
-* React Router is a third-party library that we can install and use with React.
+* React Router is a third-party library we can install and use with React.
-* Since React Router isn't built into React, we must import its components.
+* Because React Router isn't built into React, we must import its components.
 * React Router makes it easy to route URLs to components.
 * React Router automatically manipulates modern browser history mechanics.

-Now let's put that to the test.
+Now, let's put that to the test.

 ---

-## Try It: Implement Router on Your Dinosaur Blog
+## Try It: Implement React Router on Your Dinosaur Blog

 Task: